ForestAdmin/agent-nodejs/docs/datasources/provided/mongoose.md

 }
 ```

-You can split the mongoose model in four forest admin collections using the following code.
+You can split the mongoose model into four forest admin collections using the following code.

 ```javascript
 const dataSource = createMongooseDataSource(mongoose.connection, {